maxi1134/Home-Assistant-Config/documentation/automations_list.md

           Lowers the entrance tablet's brightness to 1%

-        Drug Mode: #Drug mode is a toggle virtual switch
+        Trip Mode: #trip mode is a toggle virtual switch

           Close the blinds